-You can add 5 types of form elements to a spreadsheet: ComboBox, List, CheckBox, Button, and DataPicker.
+You can add five types of form elements to a spreadsheet: ComboBox, List, CheckBox, Button, and DataPicker.
 These elements are available in the Tools menu of Jedox Web.

-- In the Layout Options and Font tabs you will find many formatting options.
+- In the Layout Options and Font tabs you will find many more formatting options.

 Notes on Form Elements:

-- Form elements will not be moved dynamically in the spreadsheet if a row/column is hidden or if the width/height of rows/columns changes.
+- Form elements will usually not be moved dynamically in the spreadsheet if a row/column is hidden or if the width/height of rows/columns changes.
+However, if the form contains a DynaRange, the form element may be moved when the DynaRange is expanded/collapsed.

 - If a spreadsheet cell contains a PALO.DATA formula, and a value is set in this cell via a form element, the formula will not be overwritten.
 Instead, the set value is sent to OLAP for writeback.